amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

       failureThreshold: 3
 ```

- The parameters are:
+ The following parameters are available for the probes:

-- The `path` to the health API.
+- The `path` specifies the Dapr health API endpoint.
-- The `port` the Dapr sidecar runs on for HTTP request.
+- The `port` specifies the Dapr health API port.
-- The `initialDelaySeconds`: the number of seconds Kubernetes will wait before it starts probing a container for the first time.
+- The `initialDelaySeconds`specifies the number of seconds Kubernetes will wait before it starts probing a container for the first time.
-- The `periodSeconds`: the number of seconds Kubernetes will wait between each probe.
+- The `periodSeconds` specifies the number of seconds Kubernetes will wait between each probe.
-- The `timeoutSeconds`: the number of seconds Kubernetes will wait on a response from the API before timing out.
+- The `timeoutSeconds` specifies the number of seconds Kubernetes will wait on a response from the API before timing out.
 A timeout is interpreted as a failure.
-- The `failureThreshold`: the amount of failures Kubernetes will accept before considering the container as not alive or not ready.
+- The `failureThreshold`specifies the number of failed status code Kubernetes will accept before considering the  container not alive or not ready.

 ### Dapr dashboard

-Dapr also offers a dashboard that gives information about Dapr applications, components, and configurations.
-The Dapr CLI offers a command for starting the dashboard and exposing it as a web-application on the local machine on port 8080:
+Dapr offers a dashboard that presents status information on Dapr applications, components, and configurations.
+Use the Dapr CLI to start the dashboard as a web-application on the local machine on port 8080:

 ```bash
 dapr dashboard
 ```

-When your Dapr application is running in Kubernetes, use:
+For Dapr application running in Kubernetes, use the following command:

 ```bash
 dapr dashboard -k
 ```

 The dashboard opens with an overview of all services in your application that have a Dapr sidecar.
-Figure 9-7 shows an example of the dashboard for the eShopOnDapr application running in Kubernetes:
+Figure 9-7 shows the Dapr dashboard for the eShopOnDapr application running in Kubernetes:

 ![Dapr dashboard overview page](media/observability/dapr-dashboard-overview.png)

 **Figure 9-7**: Dapr dashboard overview page

 The Dapr dashboard is invaluable when troubleshooting a Dapr application.
-It shows information about the Dapr sidecars and all the Dapr system services that make up the Dapr control Plane.
-You can drill down into the applied configuration of all these services and even look at the logging of every individual container.
+It provides information about Dapr sidecars and system services that make up the Dapr control Plane.
+You can drill down into the configuration of each service, including the logging entries.

 The dashboard also shows the configured components (and their configuration) for your application.
-Figure 9-8 shows an example:
+Figure 9-8 shows an example of the Dapr Components page:

 ![Dapr dashboard components page](media/observability/dapr-dashboard-components.png)

 **Figure 9-8**: Dapr dashboard components page

-There is a lot more information available in the dashboard.
-The best way to discover this is by running a Dapr application and browsing the dashboard.
-You can use the eShopOnDapr application for that.
+There's a large amount of available information from the dashboard.
+You can discover it is by running a Dapr application and browsing the dashboard.
+You can use the accompanying eShopOnDapr application to start.

-Check out the [Dapr dashboard CLI command reference](https://docs.dapr.io/reference/cli/dapr-dashboard/) in the Dapr docs for a description of the dashboard command and its command-line arguments.
+Check out the [Dapr dashboard CLI command reference](https://docs.dapr.io/reference/cli/dapr-dashboard/) in the Dapr docs for more information on the Dapr dashboard commands.

 ## Using the Dapr .NET SDK

-The .NET SDK does not contain any specific observability features.
+The Dapr .NET SDK doesn't contain any specific observability features.
 All observability features are offered at the Dapr level.

-If you want to emit telemetry from your .NET application, you need to use the SDK for the monitoring tool of your choice.
-The [OpenTelemetry SDK for .NET][9] for instance allows you to publish your application's telemetry using the Open Telemetry standard.
-Follow the specific SDK's documentation on how to configure and use it.
+If you want to emit telemetry from your .NET application code, you should consider the [OpenTelemetry SDK for .NET](https://opentelemetry.io/docs/net/).
+The Open Telemetry project is cross-platform, open-source, and vendor agnostic.
+It provides an end-to-end implementation to generate, emit, collect, process, and export telemetry data.
+There's a single instrumentation library per language with support for both automatic and manual instrumentation.
+Telemetry is published using the Open Telemetry standard.
+The project has broad industry support and adoption from cloud providers, vendors, and end users.

+You'll also need to include an SDK for the monitoring tool of choice for your application.

 ## Reference architecture: eShopOnDapr

-Observability in eShopOnDapr consists of several parts.
-Obviously, the Dapr telemetry from all the sidecars is produced.
-But there are also some other observability features that were inherited from the eShopOnContainers sample that served as the base for eShopOnDapr.
+Observability in accompanying eShopOnDapr reference application consists of several parts.
+Telemetry from all of the sidecars is captured.
+Additionally, there are other observability features inherited from the earlier eShopOnContainers sample.

 ### Custom health dashboard

 The **WebStatus** project in eShopOnDapr is a custom health dashboard that gives insight into the health of the eShop services.
-This dashboard does not use the Dapr health API but uses the built-in [health checks mechanism](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-3.1) of ASP.NET Core.
-A nice feature of this dashboard, is that it not only provides the health status of the services, but also the health of the dependencies of the services.
-A service that uses a database for instance, will also provide the health status of this database using the built-in database probe as shown in Figure 9-9:
+This dashboard doesn't use the Dapr health API but uses the built-in [health checks mechanism](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-3.1) of ASP.NET Core.
+The dashboard not only provides the health status of the services, but also the health of the dependencies of the services.
+For example, a service that uses a database also provides the health status of this database as shown in Figure 9-9:

 ![eShopOnDapr custom health dashboard](media/observability/eshop-health-dashboard.png)